SansGuidon/bookmarks/README.md

 * [Bazyli Brzóska](https://invent.life/blog/on-organizing-projects-and-files/) - (2013) On organizing projects and files | TLDR : we shoudl use tags and we need more tools supporting them
 * [Christopher Laine](https://medium.com/it-dead-inside/ubiquitous-language-in-your-software-domain-1ff6df49ac8c) - (2019) Ubiquitous Language in your software domain | Defining your software domain’s language makes everything easier
 * [Julia Evans](https://jvns.ca/blog/brag-documents/) - (2019) Get your work recognized: write a brag document
+* [Mike Crittenden](https://critter.blog/2020/12/03/the-you-get-one-diagram-approach-to-architecture-documents/) - (2020) The “You Get One Diagram” approach to architecture documents

 > Tools
 * [Daniel Lebrero](https://danlebrero.com/2017/04/06/documenting-your-architecture-wireshark-plantuml-and-a-repl/) - (2017) Documenting your architecture: Wireshark, PlantUML and a REPL to glue them all.